Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson4.md

 Implementing Mediator typically involves some or all of the following components:
 1. **Colleague protocol** - Defines methods and properties each colleague must implement.
-2. **Colleague objects** — Peer objects which want to communicate with each other implement the `colleague protocol`.
-Colleague objects sends message to and receives messages from other colleagues through an associated mediator object.
+2. **Colleague objects** — `Peer objects` that want to communicate with each other `implement the colleague protocol`. `Colleague objects` send messages to and receives messages from other colleagues through an associated mediator object.
 3. **Mediator protocol** — Defines methods and properties the mediator class must implement.
-4. **Mediator object** - Implements the mediator protocol.
-Coordinates and controls communication between all colleague objects.
+4. **Mediator object** - `Implements the mediator protocol.` __*Coordinates and controls communication*__ between all colleague objects.
 5. **Client object** – Creates colleagues and associates an appropriate mediator object with each.

 __*When is the pattern implemented correctly?*__